-1 year 3 years 5 years 10 years

-You would pay the following expenses on a \$1,000 investment, assuming a 5% annual

-return(1) \$ 79 \$ 142 \$ 207 \$ 380
+1 year 3 years 5 years 10 years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return(1) \$ \$ \$ \$

-(1) The above illustration assumes that we will not realize any capital gains computed net of all realized capital losses and unrealized capital depreciation.
-The expenses you would pay, based on a \$1,000 investment and assuming a 5% annual return resulting entirely from net realized capital gains (and therefore subject to the capital gain incentive fee), and otherwise making the same assumptions in the example above, would be: 1 year, \$88; 3 years, \$170; 5 years, \$254; and 10 years, \$470.
+The above illustration assumes that we will not realize any capital gains computed net of all realized capital losses and unrealized capital depreciation.
+The expenses you would pay, based on a \$1,000 investment and assuming a 5% annual return resulting entirely from net realized capital gains (and therefore subject to the capital gain incentive fee), and otherwise making the same assumptions in the example above, would be: 1 year, \$;3 years, \$;5 years, \$; and 10 years, \$.
 However, cash payment of the capital incentive fee would be deferred if during the most recent four full calendar quarter period ending on or prior to the date the payment set forth in the example is to be made, the sum of (a) our aggregate distributions to our stockholders and (b) our change in net assets (defined as total assets less indebtedness) was less than 8.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases).

 The foregoing table is to assist you in understanding the various costs and expenses that an investor in our common stock will bear directly or indirectly.
 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
 The incentive fee under the investment advisory and management agreement, which, assuming a 5% annual return, would either not be payable or have an insignificant impact on the expense amounts shown above, is not included in the example.
 If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses, and returns to our investors, would be higher.
-This example does not reflect repayments of the sales load paid by our investment adviser in connection with our initial public offering to underwriters on our behalf, since it is unlikely such amounts would be repayable under the assumptions described above.
-See "Risk Factors-When we are required to repay the amount paid to underwriters by our investment adviser on our behalf in connection with our initial public offering, we may have to realize losses and the amount that we have available for investment may be reduced."
 In addition, while the example assumes reinvestment of all dividends and distributions at net asset value, participants in our dividend reinvestment plan who have not otherwise elected to receive cash will receive a number of shares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by the market price per share of our common stock at the close of trading on the valuation date for the dividend.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.